trungprivate/docker-selenium/README.md

 # Overview

-This is a forked repo from https://github.com/SeleniumHQ/docker-selenium.git It's purpose is to make small changes to address vulnerabilities in the original repo
+This is a forked repo from https://github.com/SeleniumHQ/docker-selenium.git It's purpose is to make small changes to address vulnerabilities in the original repo.
+You will only be able to build this repo on linux, so if you are on Windows, use WSL Ubuntu distro (https://learn.microsoft.com/en-us/windows/wsl/install)

 # How to Rebase